Shelton Benjamin: Intercontinental Champion (2004–2006)

 Benjamin was then depicted as having a "losing streak" over the next several weeks, which led to Benjamin's "Momma" (played by comedian/actress Thea Vidale) coming to Raw to confront Benjamin.
 Momma slapped and yelled at Benjamin every time he lost a match.
 Before long, she assisted Benjamin in his matches, often interfering on his behalf.
 This led to Benjamin turning heel for the second time in his career.
-In 2006, Benjamin then began a rivalry with then-Intercontinental Champion Ric Flair.
-On the February 20 episode of Raw, Benjamin defeated Flair to win his second Intercontinental Championship after Momma faked a heart problem, causing enough of a distraction to allow Benjamin to cheat and win the title.
+Benjamin then began a rivalry with then-Intercontinental Champion Ric Flair.
+On the February 20, 2006 episode of Raw, Benjamin defeated Flair to win his second Intercontinental Championship after Momma faked a heart problem, causing enough of a distraction to allow Benjamin to cheat and win the title.
 Benjamin continued to feud with Flair, but Momma no longer accompanied him to ringside.
 Benjamin explained her absence by stating that she was undergoing heart surgery in the hospital.
 She actually left due to being sexually harassed by someone in WWE.

-Benjamin competed in the second Money in the Bank ladder match at WrestleMania 22.
+Benjamin competed in the second Money in the Bank ladder match at WrestleMania 22 on April 2.
 Benjamin then began a rivalry with Rob Van Dam, the winner of the match, in an attempt to take Van Dam's Money in the Bank contract.
 During this time, Benjamin emphasized his new heel persona by now wearing shades, jewelry, and occasional colored shirts while entering the ring.
 At one point, Benjamin was defeated by his former tag team partner, the returning Charlie Haas, on the April 17 episode of Raw.
-A stipulation added to the match meant that due to this loss, Benjamin had to defend the Intercontinental Championship in the same match as his shot at Van Dam's contract, meaning at Backlash it would be a "Winner Takes All" match.
+A stipulation added to the match meant that due to this loss, Benjamin had to defend the Intercontinental Championship in the same match as his shot at Van Dam's contract, meaning at Backlash on April 30 it would be a "Winner Takes All" match.
 Van Dam won at Backlash and became Intercontinental Champion.
 On the May 15 episode of Raw, Benjamin regained the title from Van Dam in a Tornado Tag Team match, pitting Benjamin, Triple H and Chris Masters against Van Dam and WWE Champion John Cena; both the WWE Championship and WWE Intercontinental Championship could be won by whoever pinned the appropriate champion.
 Benjamin pinned Van Dam, picking up his third Intercontinental Championship.
-Subsequently, Benjamin feuded with Carlito and others for his Intercontinental Championship before losing the title to Johnny Nitro in a Triple Threat match also involving Carlito at Vengeance.
+Subsequently, Benjamin feuded with Carlito and others for his Intercontinental Championship before losing the title to Johnny Nitro in a Triple Threat match also involving Carlito at Vengeance on June 25.